solidi/writing/38-rediscovering-the-plan-file.md

 At the end of the year, I published a [long-form post](https://medium.com/super-jump/building-a-popular-half-life-mod-during-the-rise-of-counter-strike-fec6a5b9fd8f?source=friends_link&sk=6d1427b3f1d832df06bd5b07aaa456bb) on discovering a computer programming career by building a game modification.
 In that article, I mentioned a communal practice whereby noting ideas and to-do lists originally served by the UNIX `finger` command.
 The command publicly exposes the content of a `.plan` file.

-The demise of `finger` in the late 1990s, the practice was epitomized by [John Carmack] (https://garbagecollected.org/2017/10/24/the-carmack-plan/) who had a unique approach to crafting information within.
+After the demise of `finger` in the late 1990s, the practice was epitomized by [John Carmack] (https://garbagecollected.org/2017/10/24/the-carmack-plan/) who had a unique approach to crafting information within.
 His practice was romanticized in [Masters of Doom](https://github.com/solidi/learning-notes/blob/master/books/masters-of-doom.md) and mentioned in [Game Engine Black Book DOOM](https://fabiensanglard.net/gebbdoom/).

 Since my article was published, I started a side project to rebuild that modification.
 My primary goal is to recapture the experience with the compatibility of the current state of the game.
 And in doing so, I have an interesting observation to share.